tarneaux/tarneo.fr/content/posts/zsh_prompt/index.md

 Now we have a *relatively* simple prompt in plain shell which will work anywhere git and Zsh do.
 I originally wrote it for my Gentoo [server](https://renn.es/) where I didn't want to install the [starship](https://starship.rs/) prompt I was using at the time.
 These days I ditched starship and only use this prompt everywhere!

-The entire code is available [in the "prompt" section of my .zshrc](https://github.com/tarneaux/.f/blob/master/zsh/.zshrc#L183), in the "Prompt" section.
+The entire code is available [in my .zshrc](https://github.com/tarneaux/.f/blob/master/zsh/.zshrc), in the "Prompt" section.